chrismarquezz/classlink-integration-demo/README.md

 -   **Framework:** React
 -   **Build Tool:** Vite
+-   **Authentication Library:** AWS Amplify
--   **Description:** We built a modern Single-Page Application using React, the industry-standard library for building component-based user interfaces.
-Vite provides a fast and efficient development experience.
+-   **Description:** We built a modern Single-Page Application using React.
+The AWS Amplify library is used to handle the entire user authentication lifecycle, including redirecting to the ClassLink SSO page, managing user sessions, and retrieving secure tokens for API calls.

 ---